MabezDev/GDRIVE-Linux-REBOOT/README.md

   - Uses a recursive algorithm to check cloud and local files.
   - Short sync time, currently just under 4 seconds to sync all platforms (based on my drive with a 150+ files)
   - Automatic, once added as a cron job, you can just drag and drop files like the windows Google Drive client.
+  - Variable Sync timings

 Missing features:
   - no support for renaming files currently
   - no support for moving files locally, but moving files on the cloud is supported.
+  - no file conflict detection should be implemented pretty easily